villegame/datalog-2-sw/README.md

 sudo dpkg-reconfigure locales
 ```

-after this finish postgre install by:
+after this finish the fix by:

 ```
 sudo pg_createcluster 9.4 main --start